rawliving-germany/rawbotz/README.md

 ### Configuration

-You have two options, 1) configure each component individually, or use the unified approach.
+You have two options, 1) configure each component individually with their default configurationj files, or 2) use the unified approach and specify a single configuration file.
 Note that how the configuration works is still not settled.

 #### Component-wise Configuration